 It’s that time of year when thoughts turn to pantos.
 Bawdy innuendos, corny jokes, strange costumes, and lots of shouting from the audience (if there happens to be an audience).
 It probably seems a world away from your business.
 But is it?
-We’ve decided to take some of classic panto characters and ask – which one best sums up your year?
+We’ve decided to take some of the classic panto characters and ask – which one best sum up your year?

 You do all of the hard work and get none of the credit.
 Sound familiar?
 There are thousands of businesses that could audition for the role of Cinders.
 It’s been incredibly hard year at the coal face, or the hearth, depending on how far you want to take the analogy.
 And, like Cinders, you’re continually asking – what have I done to deserve this?